-For a company that is known for making a lot of sales into the medical and legal professions, Nuance voice recognition has been supplying its technology to firms in ways that may surprise and intrigue you.
+For a company that is known for making a lot of sales into the medical and legal professions, Nuance speech recognition has been supplying its technology to firms in ways that may surprise and intrigue you.

 Here are 5 places that you wouldn’t expect to find Nuance voice recognition technology: